Back to Blog

 Why SEOs Want Dofollow Backlinks

-Dofollow backlinks remain one of the most powerful SEO ranking factors.
 A relevant, trusted dofollow link helps:

 • Improve organic rankings for target keywords.
+Each dofollow backlink acts as a vote of confidence from one site to another.

 • Transfer topical authority via anchor text and surrounding content.
+Google uses context clues from the linking page to understand what your page is about.

 • Send direct referral traffic, which has business value independent of SEO.